When Doves Cry: Reception

-According to Acclaimed Music, it is the 31st most celebrated song in popular music history.

-"When Doves Cry" was sampled for use in MC Hammer's 1990 hit song, "Pray", one of the few samples of his songs legally sanctioned by Prince.
+"When Doves Cry" was sampled for use in MC Hammer's 1990 hit song, "Pray" from his album Please Hammer Don't Hurt 'Em, one of the few samples of his songs legally sanctioned by Prince.

 Music video

 The music video (directed by Prince himself) was released on MTV in June 1984.
 It opens with white doves emerging from double doors to reveal Prince in a bathtub.
 It also includes scenes from the Purple Rain film interspersed with shots of The Revolution performing and dancing in a white room.
 The final portion of the video incorporates a mirrored frame of the left half of the picture, creating a doubling effect.
-The video was nominated for Best Choreography at 1985's MTV Video Music Awards.
+The video was nominated for Best Choreography at the 1985 MTV Video Music Awards.
 The video sparked controversy among network executives, who thought that its sexual nature was too explicit for television.